pcraster/pcraster/documentation/pcraster_manual/sphinx/op_argorderaddarealimited.rst

 =========

 Operation is like the :ref:`argorderarealimited` variant except that the areaLimit argument has been replaced by the areaAdded argument.
-The operation will extend the area with the size of areadAdded on base of "maximum likelyhood".
+The operation will extend the area with the size of areadAdded on base of "maximum likelihood".

 Notes